jwulf/camunda-cloud-message-publish/README.md

 # Camunda Cloud Message Publish

-This repository has a GitHub Action that acts as a Zeebe message publisher for Camunda Cloud.
+This repository has a GitHub Workflow that uses [jwulf/zeebe-action](https://github.com/jwulf/zeebe-action) to act as a Zeebe message publisher for Camunda Cloud.

-The GitHub Action can be triggered by the CAMUNDA-HTTP task worker in Camunda Cloud, and publishes a message to Camunda Cloud, acting as a serverless message publishing worker.
+The GitHub Action can be triggered by the CAMUNDA-HTTP task worker in Camunda Cloud by posting a Repository Dispatch event.